-The Suaq project has two main incentives: conservation and researching the behavior and biology of the Sumatran orangutans.
+The SUAQ Project is researching the behavior and biology of the Sumatran orangutans through research projects of the Development and Evolution of Cognition Research Group at the Max Planck Institute of Animal Behavior in Germany, the Fakultas Biology of Universitas Nasional in Indonesia and other Indonesian and international research institutions.
 With this, we work towards conservation at its very core, namely protecting one of the last remaining natural habitats of the Sumatran orangutans, as well as finding out the species’ biological needs through behavioral research.

 Who we are